Aditya-Jaiswal-534/MusicRecommendationBasedOnFacialExpression/README.md

 ## Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
+Please fork the repository and submit a pull request with your changes we are happy to accept your contributions.

 ## Contact